SRB measures for Anosov actions: Introduction

-where $\mc{P}_A$ is the linearized Poincar\'e map of the periodic orbit $A$ restricted to $E_u\oplus E_s$, and $L(T)$ is the lattice associated to $T$. \end{theorem} This result shows some equidistribution of the periodic tori just as in the rank $1$ case, except that here the periodic orbits come as $\kappa$-dimensional tori.
-Notice that for the case of the Weyl chamber flow on a locally symmetric space $\mc{M}=\Gamma\backslash G/M$, the SRB measure is the Haar measure (by uniqueness), thus Theorem \ref{formuledebowenintro} gives an expression of the Haar measure in terms of periodic tori (in that case the term $\det(1-\mc{P}_A)$ can be rewritten in terms in roots).
+This result is proved using microlocal methods inspired by Dyatlov-Zworski \cite{DZ16a} in the rank $1$ case: one needs in our setting to combine the Guillemin trace formula with the analysis of the wavefront set of a certain meromorphic function $F_\lambda(X_1,\dots,X_\kappa)$ of the family of commuting vector fields $(X_1,\dots, X_\kappa)$ generating the Anosov action, and this function has a simple pole at $\lambda=0$ with residue given by $\mu(f)$.
+The result \eqref{eq:bowenformula} shows some equidistribution of the periodic orbits just as in the rank $1$ case, except that here the periodic orbits come as $\kappa$-dimensional tori.
+Note that the most prominent examples of an Anosov action are the Weyl chamber flows for locally symmetric spaces.
+If ${\bf G}$ is a real semisimple Lie group with Iwasawa decomposition ${\bf G}={\bf KAN}$, these Weyl chamber flows are given by the right ${\bf A}$ action on $\mc{M}=\Gamma\backslash {\bf G}/Z_{\bf K}({\bf A})$ (with $Z_{\bf K}({\bf A})$ the centralizer of ${\bf A}$ in ${\bf K}$) and the SRB measure is the Haar measure, by uniqueness.
+Thus Theorem \ref{thm:formuledebowenintro} gives an expression of the Haar measure in terms of periodic tori: by \eqref{det1-P_A}, there is $\eps>0$ so that for all $A\in L(T)\cap \mc{C}$, $\det(1-\mc{P}_A)=e^{2\rho(A)}(1+\mc{O}(e^{-\eps|A|}))$ where $\rho$ is the half sum of the positive roots of the abelian Lie algebra $\mathfrak a$ of $A$.
+Therefore \eqref{eq:bowenformula} reduces to